tlevine/www.thomaslevine.com/content/!/open-data-500-data-package/index.md

 I recently took a stab at documenting the
 [Open Data 500](http://www.opendata500.com) data format, but my [work thus far](/!/open-data-500-data-dictionary) leaves much to be desired.
-Over the weekend, I looked at it a bit more, and I think I have a pretty good idea about it now, and I've packaged the data in a way that should be a bit easier to work with.
+I looked at it a bit more over the weekend, and I think I have a pretty good idea about it now.
+Collecting all of my findings about the data format,
+I packaged the data in a way that should be a bit easier to work with.

 ## More stuff I figured out about the Open Data 500 data
 It was pretty simple to convert the data formats once I figured them out, but